renato-umeton/AI-ENE/README.md

 - `--input-format {dicom|nrrd|nii|nii.gz}`: input modality.
 If omitted, uses `data.input_data_format` from `nnunet_segmentation/src/config.yaml` (default `dicom`).
 - `--dicom-dir PATH` (legacy): DICOM input directory.
 Ignored when `--input-dir` is provided.
 - `--input-data-dir PATH` (legacy): non‑DICOM input directory (NRRD/NIfTI).
 Ignored when `--input-dir` is provided.
-- `--output-dir PATH`: base output directory for AI‑ENE results (default: `AI_ENE/output`).
+- `--output-dir PATH`: base output directory for AI‑ENE results.
 - `--gpu {cpu|auto|0}`: device selection (default: `cpu`).
 Use a CUDA‑enabled setup for GPU.
 - `--include-short-axes`: compute short/long axis metrics and include them in the CSV.
 - `--limit N`: maximum number of cases to process in the classification step (does not limit nnU‑Net preprocessing/segmentation).
 - `--fg-labels {2|any|1,2}`: foreground label(s) in segmentation; `any` treats any nonzero voxel as foreground (default: `2`).

-Notes:
-- The end-to-end wrapper runs the classification step with verbose logging enabled by default, so you will see detailed progress and a run log saved alongside outputs.
-- The runner always uses a fresh, isolated workspace per run under `nnunet_segmentation/runs/run_YYYYMMDD_HHMMSS/` to avoid reusing intermediates across runs.
-  - nnU‑Net images (inputs to classifier): `nnunet_segmentation/runs/run_YYYYMMDD_HHMMSS/nnUNet_output/nnUNet_raw_data/Task501_ENE/imagesTs/`
-  - nnU‑Net predictions (segmentations): `nnunet_segmentation/runs/run_YYYYMMDD_HHMMSS/nnUNet_output/nnUNet_raw_data/Task501_ENE/predsTs/`